-Ten killed after truck explosion hits checkpoint in central Somali town
+Death toll rises to 18 after truck blast targets checkpoint in Somalia

 A woman, Halima Nur, who was near the site, told Reuters her niece and others had been in a nearby shop and could not be reached.
 “I do not know what to say, all the kiosks are now just rubble.
 I can’t trace my niece,” she said.

-“Twenty of the wounded have been admitted to Beledweyne hospitals, while another 20 are in critical condition, prompting a request for their airlift to Mogadishu for advanced medical treatment,” he told the Associated Press.

-No group has claimed responsibility for the explosion in the town located in central Somalia’s Hiran region, which has recently witnessed battles between the military and the al-Qaeda-linked al-Shabab armed group.
+No group has claimed responsibility for the explosion in the town located in central Somalia’s Hiran region, which has recently witnessed battles between the military and the al-Shabab armed group.

-The al-Shabab group has increased attacks since Somali President Hassan Sheikh Mohamud, who was elected for a second term last year, declared an “all-out war” on the group, which aims to overthrow the fragile internationally-backed government in Mogadishu.
+The al-Qaeda-linked group has increased attacks since Somali President Hassan Sheikh Mohamud, who was elected for a second term last year, declared an “all-out war” on the group, which aims to overthrow the fragile internationally-backed government in Mogadishu.

 The government forces on Friday claimed to have killed dozens of fighters in the state of Galmudug.